Last Updated on January 10, 2023

 Two of a pig’s behaviors are that it uses its nose like a plow and it loves to wallow in the mud.
 When thinking about those two behaviors, you can then ask how can you use these behaviors to your advantage on your farm?

 We also used our pigs to help stop a leaky pond from leaking.
 It really works.
-Check out this article on How to Seal a Pond Naturally With Pigs to see how.
+Check out my article on How to Seal a Pond Naturally With Pigs to see how.

 Also, we also have used our pigs extensively in clearing out underbrush and cleaning up the forest floor in our wooded areas.
 Not only were our pigs able to be fed by this process, but we were able to put them to work for us.